MacsiDigital/laravel-oauth2-client/README.md

 ## ToDo

 - Tests
-- SOme proper documentation
+- Some proper documentation

-Basically we are just defining how we can authorise nad communicate with the API.
+Basically we are just defining how we can authorise and communicate with the API.
 For more details on what this means check the documentation for laravel-api-client.

 ## Changelog